jkerai1/ImpTemplate/README.md

 One version is just for the online editor i.e. no file output, tested working https://www.online-python.com/ on DAAS

-FileOutput Version outputs a text file with all logged events but can't be run in an online editor
+FileOutput Version outputs a text file with all logged events but can't be run in an online editor (because you can't create the file locally)

-##Random Test IP: 221.241.59.100
+Useful notes:

-Use ctrl + c to interrup python terminal
+Use ctrl + c to interrupt python terminal

 f.close() - closes file in case u need to delete the .txt

-If you want to reload automatically on notepad++, go to Settings / Preferences, then the MISC tab and uncheck Update silently under File Status Auto-detection.
+If you want to reload the .txt automatically on notepad++, go to Settings / Preferences, then the MISC tab and uncheck Update silently under File Status Auto-detection.